Heliastic oath: Oath

+I am not less than thirty years old.
+I will give impartial hearing to prosecutor and defendant alike, and I will give my verdict strictly on the charge named in the prosecution.
+The juror shall swear by Zeus, Poseidon, and Demeter, and shall invoke destruction upon himself and his household if he in any way transgress this oath, and shall pray that his prosperity may depend upon his loyal observance thereof.

-German philologist Max Fränkel (1846 - 1903) reconstructed the full text of the Heliastic Oath, which detailed jurors' pledges to abide by the laws and decisions of the Assembly and Council and to vote based on their understanding of justice when no specific law applied.
+German philologist Max Fränkel (1846 - 1903) reconstructed a summary of the Heliastic Oath, which detailed jurors' pledges to abide by the laws and decisions of the Assembly and Council and to vote based on their understanding of justice when no specific law applied.
 David C. Mirhady has provided an English translation:I will vote according to the laws and the votes of the Demos of Athenians and the Council of the Five Hundred, and concerning matters about which there are no laws by the most just understanding, and for the sake of neither favour nor enmity.
 And I will vote concerning the very matters about which the prosecution is, and I will listen to both the accusers and defendants, both of them equally.
 I swear these things by Zeus, Apollo, and Demeter, and may I have many good things if I swear well, but destruction for me and my family if I forswear.Mogens Herman Hansen offers a different translation:I will cast my vote in consonance with the laws and with the decrees passed by the Assembly and by the Council, but, if there is no law, in consonance with my sense of what is most just, without favour or enmity.
 I will vote only on the matters raised in the charge, and I will listen impartially to accusers and defenders alike.